-Brody is a city located in the northeastern part of Lviv oblast of Ukraine.
-Brody is an important railway and road junction of the region.
+Brody is a city located in the northeastern part of Lviv region of Ukraine.
+It is an important railway and road junction of the region.

-The phone code is +380 3266; the postal codes - 80600-80606.
+Phone code - +380 3266; postal codes - 80600-80606.

 The king Stefan Batoriya granted him the right to found the town with the Magdeburg law and he founded the town Lyubich.
-But the name Lyubich existed less than 10 years and the town was again called (officially) Brody.
+But the name Lyubich existed less than 10 years and the town was called (officially) Brody.

 Brody was surrounded by a drop-shaped rampart with ten bastions.
-The defense system of the town was crowned with Brodsky castle located in western outskirts of the town.
+The defense system of the town was crowned with the castle located in western outskirts of the town.